No one noticed this giant blooper in the iconic Pretty Woman ❤️❤️

 The tie makes several appearances throughout the film, and if you watch closely, you might notice it changing knots in an unusual manner.

-During the polo match, Edward sports a straight-collar shirt paired with the tie that Vivian gifted him, tied in a half-Windsor knot.
-However, if you pay later, you'll spot a subtle shift — Edward's collar has transformed into a spread style, and the tie is now tied in a full-Windsor knot.
+During the polo match, Edward sports a straight-collar paired with the tie that Vivian gifted him, tied in a half-Windsor knot.
+However, if you pay attention later, you'll spot a subtle shift — Edward's collar has transformed into a spread style, and the tie is now tied in a full-Windsor knot.

 ‘Obscene' shopping spree